privateerproj/privateer/README.md

 ## Configuration

-1. **Create a Configuration File**: Craft a configuration file (e.g., `config.yml`) that specifies the raids you intend to run and any necessary configuration options.
-Include secrets and settings required by the raid.
-Refer to the specific raid's documentation for precise details.
+1. **Create a Configuration File**: Craft a configuration file (e.g., `config.yml`) that specifies the plugins you intend to run and any necessary configuration options.
+Include secrets and settings required by the plugin.
+Refer to the specific plugin's documentation for precise details.
 1. **Output Directory (Optional)**: If desired, define an output directory in your configuration.
-Privateer will generate log and result files for each raid in this directory.
+Privateer will generate log and result files for each plugin in this directory.
 Results files are available in both JSON and YAML formats.
 1. **Advanced Config Management**: Privateer's roadmap includes plans for integrating with systems like etcd and Consul to enhance configuration and secret management.

 > [!NOTE]